amanzi/amanzi/doc/input_spec/AmanziInputSpec.rst

 "Pure Air", "Pure Water" and "Contaminated Water".
 The only boundary condition specified is along `"yhibc`", where the mixture is "Contaminated Water".
 The remaining boundaries are assumed to be outflow.
-There is a uniform source of "Contaminated Water" in the middle region with an integrated strength of 20.
+There is a uniform source of "Contaminated Water" in the top region with an integrated strength of 20.
+There is also a uniform source in the middle region of water and UO+2, over the time period 5-15; during this time a mass of 20 of water, and 2 of the UO+2 complex is injected at a constant rate.

 Regions